alifarhat40/bioacme/README.md

 Not only steady-state distribution, but also the time evolution of dCME probability landscape can be calculated.
 Program `mxexp` is provided with this package to calculate the time evolution of dCME probability distribution.
-The `mxexp` is a Fortran program based on `EXPOKIT` (Sidje 1998).
+`mxexp` is a Fortran program based on `EXPOKIT` (Sidje 1998).

 ```